Sheep and Wool Units

 This unit introduces the major themes associated with sheep production in Australia including topics on wool and sheep meat production, sheep health, genetics of sheep breeding, nutritional and environmental constraints to sheep production and management of sheep production.

-This unit is offered in both internal and external mode with external students attending a 3 day intensive school held at UNE, Armidale.
+This unit is offered in both internal and external mode with external students attending a 3 day intensive school held at UNE, Armidale in April.

-Practical sessions, during trimester for internals and the intensive school for externals, include activities using the dedicated teaching flock at Trevenna located a short 5 minute walk from the main teaching campus at UNE.
-Sessions include precision sheep management, reproduction and sire selection, use of web based tools to manage sheep health, grazing management, visits to commercial sheep properties and assessment of sheep and lambs for sale.
-These sessions are facilitated by UNE teaching and research staff, MLA and DPI staff and local producers.
+Practical sessions, during trimester for internals and the intensive school for externals, include precision sheep management, reproduction and sire selection, use of web based tools to manage sheep health, grazing management, visits to commercial sheep properties and assessment of sheep and lambs for sale, Sheep CRC industry workshop and other industry based workshops.
+These sessions are facilitated by UNE teaching and research staff, Sheep CRC, MLA and DPI staff and local producers.

 Wool Biology and Measurement (WOOL472/572)

-This unit examines the cellular and molecular structure of the wool fibre, wool follicle formation and genetic engineering of wool follicles.
-All aspects of wool measurement or metrology and its effects on sheep selection, prediction formulae and processing performance.
-Specifically topics include the metrology of fibre diameter, staple length, strength, colour and wool contamination.
+This unit examines the cellular and molecular structure of the wool fibre and wool follicle formation.
+All aspects of wool measurement and its effects on sheep selection, prediction formulae and processing performance are covered.
+Specifically, topics include the measurement of fibre diameter, staple length, staple strength, colour and wool contamination, as well as, wool yarn and wool fabric objective measurements.

-An intensive school is held at Australian Wool Testing Authority, Melbourne (April).
-The intensive school includes:
+The intensive school is held at Australian Wool Testing Authority, Melbourne (April) and includes:

 - Tour of AWTA facilities

-- Day-trip to Geelong to CSIRO and National Wool Museum and National Wool Selling centre
+- Day-trip to Deakin University and National Wool Museum and National Wool Selling centre

 - Practical sessions